xenharmonic-devs/sonic-weave/documentation/tempering.md

 Now we can more easily remember that `7\12` corresponds to `3/2` in this temperament when playing the scale in a tool like Scale Workshop.

 ### Rank-2 temperaments
 Rank-2 temperaments have two independent intervals that completely define everything available in a specific tuning that supports the temperament.
-Xenharmonic Wiki lists many such temperamentes.
+Xenharmonic Wiki lists many such temperaments.
 For example the details for [meantone](https://en.xen.wiki/w/Meantone_family#Meantone) tell us that the intervals for a CTE tuning are ~2 = 1\1, ~3/2 = 697.2143, in other words `2/1` spanning a whole octave `1\1` and `3/2` that's tuned a little flat of pure.
 We also learn that `81` is a suitable equal temperament from the associated optimal ET sequence.

 We can generate a preimage using the `rank2` helper function and temper to 81-tone equal.
 ```ocaml